Dexmachi/Ch-aronte/README.md

   - name: NetworkManager
     state: started # <~ You are able to not define this, since it defaults to started
     enabled: true # <~ You are able to not define this, since it defaults to enabled
+                  # I like to keep these for granularity
     dense_service: true # <~ this tells the script to use regex to find all services with "NetworkManager" in it's name

   - name: bluetooth.service # <~ ".service" _is_ required when there's an .service in the service name (do NOT use dense for these types.)